SIGS ( Special Interest Groups ) Monthly meetings

 These sessions are specifically designed to help the beginner.
 Come and ask your questions so that we can help you get the most out of your Apple phone or tablet.
 Even if you don’t have any questions yourself, still please come along as you may have the answer to someone else’s question.

-At a previous session Allan discussed sharing to all Devices.
-This session will focus on to a general conversation with attendees about their own issues (if any) using their iPhones, iPads, or iPod Touch devices.
+At a previous session, Allan discussed sharing to all Devices.
+This session will focus on to a general conversation with attendees about their own issues (shouldn’t be any!) using their iPhones, iPads, or iPod Touch devices.
 Helpers will contribute a couple of new features as well.